Nikon 16 85mm vr lens review

 -Nikon Lens cap

 The lens has a very useful focal range.
-I very much like the 16mm wideangle setting.
+I very much like the 16mm wide angle setting (Usual kit lenses stop at 18mm).
 The 85 mm tele setting is also very nice, this way the lens can function as an occasional portrait lens.
 The two below photographs were made from the same position in the two extreme setting.

 Nikon 16 85mm Vr lens – 85mm f5.6